-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for First National Bank of Omaha was 8.71 percent, below the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+First National Bank of Omaha's most recent annualized quarterly return on equity was 6.53 percent, below the national average of 8.10 percent.